Langres Cheese vs Gruyère Cheese

 Langres's texture can be described as "semisoft".
 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of none.
 Gruyère's texture can be described as "dense, moister".

-Langres Cheese has a creamy, nutty flavor.
+Langres Cheese has a creamy, nutty taste.
 Langres's aroma can be described as "creamy aromas".
-Gruyère Cheese has a nutty, complex flavor.
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".

 Appearance and Aging